NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.5.3 (2016-3-25) =
+* Fix: no bookings found when searching by start and end dates that are the same
+* Add: clarify that early/late bookings restrictions don't apply to admins
+* Add: Brazilian and Norwegian translations
+* Update: Dutch translation
+* Update: link to new online documentation
+* Other: Tested for compatibility with WP 4.5

 = 1.5.2 (2016-02-29) =
 * Fix: booking managers can not confirm/reject bookings